remix-run/react-router/.changeset/hip-geckos-fold.md

 Adds support for "middleware" on routes to give you a common place to run before and after your loaders and actions in a single location higher up in the routing tree.
 The API we landed on is inspired by the middleware API in [Fresh](https://fresh.deno.dev/docs/concepts/middleware) since it supports the concept of nested routes and also allows you to run logic on the response _after_ the fact.

 This feature is behind a `future.unstable_middleware` flag at the moment, but major API changes are not expected and we believe it's ready for production usage.
-This flag allows us to make small "breaking" changes if required users un into unforeseen issues.
+This flag allows us to make small "breaking" changes if users run into unforeseen issues.

 To opt into the middleware feature, you pass the flag to your `createBrowserRouter` (or equivalent) method, and then you can define a `middleware` function on your routes: